 Cybersecurity Challenges for Inland Marine Transport

 Before we can understand which cybersecurity solutions are needed to protect maritime transport, we first have to explore the nature of the threat.
 The maritime industry is the backbone of global trade, making it a prime target for cybercriminals.
 Over the past three years, there has been a staggering 900 percent increase in cyberattacks against this industry.
-Inland marine transport, moving billions in cargo annually through intricate waterway networks vital to the U.S. economy, is a key target.
+Inland marine transport, moving billicons in cargo annually through intricate waterway networks vital to the U.S. economy, is a key target.

 Cyberattacks can vary in nature, but common threats include ransomware, which holds critical operational data hostage, and sophisticated attacks that seek to gain access and potentially take control of the system.
 One increasing contributor to this trend is the increasing interconnectedness of IT and operational technology (OT) systems.
 This convergence has exposed previously isolated systems to the vast vulnerabilities of the internet, creating new attack surfaces that inland marine cybersecurity experts must handle.
 Navigation, communication, and cargo management systems, once manual and offline, are now integral parts of a digital ecosystem that extends beyond individual vessels to ports and the broader supply chain.